Avraj19/eng-57-git-github-md/README.md

 git command

 1. git init --> this command add a .git folder to that folder, this creates a timeline version control.

+2. git add . --> add to master branch on your computer

+3. git commit -m --> commits branch to git github

+4. git log --> lets you look at timeline

+5. git status --> lets you check that status of branch